 Now, I’m not saying go the scammy route and charge $39 for a PDF document that you could have published on Amazon just to bilk readers out of their money for your “exclusive knowledge”.
 I shudder at bloggers that do that.
 Ick.
 What I am saying, though, is there’s an opportunity to put together your own store – doesn’t have to be sophisticated – and sell your Kindle mobi and ePub files right there.
 Or even your paperbacks!
 Brilliant.

 - Lie #3: You cover looks great.

-We get a false sense of confidence when our author friends are super supportive of practically everything we do.
+We get a false sense of confidence with these little white lies when our author friends are super supportive of practically everything we do.
 What our friends and colleagues might say about our book covers may not be what they are really thinking, out of trying not to hurt your feelings.
 Often times author friends will tell you it looks great, even though the person’s head is skewed in size, there’s stock photo watermarking on it, a person’s leg is missing, or the font is unreadable and in yellow against a bright red and pink background.
 With gradient.
 And too much drop shadow.
 And outlining.
 And outer glow.
 With clip art.